 Students planning to take a community college course must first meet with their counselor.
 The Los Rios Community College District requires the Advanced Education Application and Sierra College requires the Academic Enrichment Application.
-Students must currently possess a 2.70 GPA for the Los Rios Community College District and a 3.00 GPA for Sierra College.
-Note: The application will be reviewed and approved or denied by your counselor based on the eligibility criteria described above.
+The application will be reviewed and approved/denied by your counselor.
 You must meet the college's minimum requirements in order for your counselor to sign off.
 One community college unit is equivalent to 3.33 high school credits.
 The course will be documented on your high school transcript when an official community college transcript is provided.
 No honor status is given for any community college course.